Conditions and diseases

 In case of redness and/or accumulation of fluid (oedema), you have to distinguish between an infection and an underlying (extensive) malignant process.
 NMR examination and tissue examination can help to make the correct diagnosis through a biopsy.

 The aim of the imaging is to detect as many breast tumours as possible at an early stage, with as few side effects as possible on the physical and mental well-being of the patient.
 The three main imaging techniques are:

 These three techniques work in completely different ways and therefore give a very different picture of the mammary gland and breast cancer.

 Tissue examination is essential to diagnose cancer.
 The pathologist is the specialist who determines whether there is cancer or not, by means of tissue analysis in the lab.
 For this, she needs a piece of representative tissue (biopsy) that can be obtained in different ways.

 Once the diagnosis of breast cancer has been confirmed, the attending physician will request additional 'staging examinations'.
-This means that the physician confirms what stage the cancer is so that the spread of cancer cells (metastases) can potentially be discounted.
+This means that the physician will determine what stage the cancer is in so that the spread of cancer cells (metastases) can potentially be ruled out.

 Read more here about the different staging examinations.

 Not every patient receive the same medical treatment.
 Everything depends on the type of cancer diagnosed, the degree of malignancy, the stage of the cancer, the scientific evidence of the efficacy of treatment for this type of cancer and the general state of health.
 Your physician will map out everything you need to choose the most appropriate treatment.